How to Distinguish the Best Culinary Schools from the Rest

 A culinary education requires hands-on training.
 The skills needed to put together a mouth-watering meal can’t be acquired from theory or textbooks alone – although that is one important component of a chef’s education – but require experience and practice to perfect working with real ingredients in a real kitchen.
 This is why the best culinary arts schools place a strong focus on hands-on, experiential learning.

-At Pacific Institute of Culinary Arts, 90% of each student’s education consists of hands-on training in our state-of-the-art, professional-grade kitchens.
+At Pacific Institute of Culinary Arts, each student’s education consists of hands-on training in our state-of-the-art, professional-grade kitchens.
 Facilities even include a dedicated chocolate studio for students to develop their confectionary skills.

 Students also enjoy ample opportunities to practice their skills outside of class-time, with: